mmiranda222/.statsuite/content/contributing/issue process.md

 ### Common rules
 - An issue can go through several iterations of the process cycle through Product Management, Graphical Design, Back-End Dev and Front-End Dev teams.
-- At any step of a process, an issue can be put on hold or be retrogated.
+- At any step of a process, an issue can be put on hold ovr be retrogated.
 - A Definition of Done (DoD) of a process step must be met and completed before an issue goes to any next step of the workflow.

 ### Product Management workflow